marczz/rest-sphinx-memo/source/ReST.rst

 In sphinx prior version 1.6 the `:column:` option for list table is not used for latex, and all  columns are of the same size.

-You can taylor the rendering by giving `tabularcolumns` directive which uses the `p{width}` column type.
+You can tailor the rendering by giving `tabularcolumns` directive which uses the `p{width}` column type.

 Like this for three uneven columns: